parsiya/parsiya.net/content/page/CheatSheet.markdown

 original `diff.exe` was and it should work.

 ### Map a Drive to a Specific Directory
-This is useful when you want to refer to a specific directory as a driver.
+This is useful when you want to refer to a specific directory as a drive.

 * `subst X: C:\path\to\source\code`